 To be fair, tracking Kirkpatrick Level 4 results can be extremely difficult.

-Isolating the impact of training on the overall performance of a professional services firm can be almost impossible.
+Isolating the impact of training on the overall performance of a modern organisation can be almost impossible.
 Results may come from changes in competitors, the economy or services which occur at the same time as training.
 Every topic also has a different impact on a firm, in terms of both the areas it improves and the level of impact or improvement.

 Measuring the business impact of training also requires planning.
 Appropriate business metrics must be selected and measured before the training occurs.
 Without this benchmark, level 4 analysis cannot be completed.
 Put simply – you can’t decide later to measure business impact from training.
 You must decide this before the training begins.